 For the original A380 layout (1) we would advise sitting on the upper deck economy cabin as it has a 2-4-2 rather than 3-4-3 seating layout.
 The upper economy deck has a quieter and more intimate ambiance than the large cabins on the lower deck.

-We enjoyed flying in seat 81C on a London-Singapore flight some years ago, although the cost at the time was only US$50.
-Today the price has increased to US$90 for Europe-Singapore flights.
+We enjoyed flying in seat 81C on a London-Singapore flight a number of years ago, although the cost at the time was only US$50.
+Today the price has increased to £70 (US$90) for London-Singapore flights.

 Do be aware that all the A and K “window” seats which are designated Extra Legroom Seats on the original (1) and all-business (2) layouts have exit doors and are all therefore windowless.

-However on the new suites class configuration (3), the best economy seats are the seat pairs 41B/C and 41H/J or the extra legroom 42A/K window seats – these are just behind the premium economy cabin.
+However on the new suites class configuration (3 and 4), the best economy seats are the seat pairs 41B/C and 41H/J or the extra legroom 42A/K window seats – these are just behind the premium economy cabin.
 Or at the back you have seat pairs 70B/C and 70H/J or the extra legroom 71A/K window seats.

-All the premium economy extra legroom seats are on row 31A/C or 31J/K on all 3 aircraft layouts.
-The best one is on the new suites class as the premium economy cabin is right at the front of the main deck.
+All the premium economy extra legroom seats are on row 31A/C or 31H/K on all 4 aircraft layouts.
+The best are on the new suites layouts as the premium economy cabin is right at the front of the main deck.